GAME LEADERS - U6 TO U11

 Game leaders are encouraged to undertake a free FFA ALDI MiniRoos Certificate prior to start of the season.

-Courses are free of charge and registration is not required.
+Courses are free of charge but registration is required at: MWFA 2021 Game Leader Workshop Registration (wufoo.com)

 Cromer Park, 6pm